lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/1-secret-manager.md

 AWS Secrets Manager is a service that securely stores, encrypts, rotates your secrets needed for your applications, services, and IT resources.

+Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.

 - Encryption in transit and at rest using KMS
-- Automatically rotates credentials
+- Automatically rotates credentials.
+Immediately rotates after enabled
 - Apply fine-grained access control using IAM policies
 - Costs money but is highly scalable

-Users and applications retrieve secrets with a call to Secrets Manager APIs, eliminating the need to hardcode sensitive information in plain text.

-If you enable rotation, Secrets Manager immediately rotates the secret once to test the configuration.

 ## Secret Rotation